KavithaThangavel96/Breast_Cancer_Prediction-using-Machine-Learning-and-Deep_Learning/README.md

 - **Python:** The project utilizes Python as the primary programming language for data preprocessing, analysis, and model development.
 - **Libraries:** Key Python libraries such as NumPy, pandas, scikit-learn, and Seaborn are employed for data manipulation, machine learning, and data visualization.
 - **Machine Learning:** Various machine learning algorithms are explored and compared to identify the most suitable model for predicting heart diseases.
+- **Deep Learning:** Implement the model using TensorFlow, ensuring it is optimized for accuracy and efficiency.